Equip yourself with the necessary skills

 - Emergency and safety procedures including life jackets, distress calls, use of flares, safety harnesses, liferafts and abandoning ship.

 The RYA Day Skipper theory course is delivered online.
 It involves about 40 hours of study with support provided by an experienced RYA Sail Boat Project instructor working on behalf of Navathome.com.
-You will receive a pack with course notes and to help you after the course a Day Skipper post course revision pack will be issued.
+You will receive a pack with course notes, including a very visual handbook you can keep and use to refresh your memory after the course.
 At the end there are two assessment papers – a General Assessment Paper (1.5 hours) and a Chartwork Assessment Paper (1.5 hours).

 Upon purchase of the online course Navathome allow access for six months.
 This can be extended for further six month periods at a cost of £30.